nlivaic/DistributedSystems/README.md

 ### Commutativity

 * It is a real possibility two messages which have been queued in a specific order might be processed out of order.
 Therefore it is important for our system to be able to process them out of order and yet have the desired result happen.
 * An example is first creating a new show for an act (show added event) and then renaming that act (act description changed event).
 This was important for Perry's search service.
 When the act is renamed all shows get the new name.
 When a new show is created the act name is embedded in the event.
 If these two events get processed the other way round then first all the shows belonging to the specific act get renamed and only then the new show will be created, but with the old name.
 He solved the problem by indexing the act name in a separate index.
 This way any show created can read the last indexed act name from the act index and compare to the act name in the show added event - if the indexed act name is newer, use that - if the indexed act name is older, replace with the act name from the show added event.
-This approaches hinges on the act index storing metadata (last modified date)
+This approaches hinges on the act index storing metadata (last modified date).
 * I think details on how to implement commutativity are very case-specific.

 ## Why use microservice architecture at all?